Rhyl1/Basra/README.md

 - After this, Am I responsive was used to test responsiveness.

 ## Deployment
 - The pages where deployed by activating the GitHub pages on GitHub.
-This process makes the website accessible for user viathe internet.
+This process makes the website accessible for user via the internet.
+To make this possible all the page and image file links needed to be adjusted, so they would display the intended content.
+-
 ## Credits

 ### Content
 - The text for the page "Huisregels/House rules" was copied from the bord at the physical location of Basra Coffeeshop.
 The text was translated using www.DeepL.com/Translator
 ### Media
-- The photos used in this site were obtained from pixabay.com and sliderphoto's where provided by a customer (o.o.hooi)
+- The photos used in this site were obtained from pixabay.com and are free of copyright.
+Tand sliderphoto's where
+provided by a customer (o.o.hooi)

 ### Acknowledgements
 - I received inspiration for this project from the Whiskey drop tutorial and by browsing for the website of other local coffeeshops.
 - Thank you Seun Owonikoko, Xavier CI and fellow studens for giving me direction and feedback.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM1NjgyNTY2OCw3OTk5MDgzNDQsLTIwMD
+eyJoaXN0b3J5IjpbMTc2NTg1NDU5OSw3OTk5MDgzNDQsLTIwMD
 I5MzM1MTIsMTI2MTM4NzQ2OCw5NjEyMjE3MDAsOTAwNjUwMzQ0
 LDExMjM4MTc4ODAsMTgyOTQ1MTIyMSwtMTcyNzY5MTYxMiwtMT
 A4MTIzNjkyOF19